finec-mgimo/chatbot/README.md

 # chatbot
-Creating a chatbot for MGIMO Finec
+Creating a simple chatbot for MGIMO Finec